nickeisenberg/bash_to_python/README.md

 )
 ```

-We can also use `btp.SecureCopyProtocol` to receive files from the remote
+We can also use `shwrap.SecureCopyProtocol` to receive files from the remote
 machine, ie the bash call:
 ```bash
 scp -r -i <pem> -P <port> <user>@<ip>:<source_path> <save_path> `